tentone/go-fileserver/README.md

 - Data is organized in libraries, each library is stored in a different data folder and has different content.
 - The user can create libraries to organize data the way it wants to.
-- There are some default libraries that contain additional functionality.
+- Libraries can have a type attached, some types contain additional functionality.
   - Images - Stores all types of images (png, jpeg, tiff, webp, gif, ...)
   - Files - Generic storage for files that do not require any type of processing (txt, docx, pdf, ...)
   - Folders - Stores entire folders of data (can be downloaded as zip).
-- Metadata database to store data about the existing resources.
+- SQL Metadata database to store data about the existing resources and index them (based on library configuration).

-### Data storage
+### Data Storage

 - Data is stored as files, using the UUID identifier (lowercase) as file name and the correct file format extension (lowercase).
 - Files are organized in library folders, each library should contains a different type of data (images, videos, documents, etc).
 - The platform relies on the filesystem to index and access all data quickly.

+### Data Indexing

+- Stored resources can be indexed in the SQL database associated, there are two types of indexation available.
+  - Temporal indexation
+  - Spatial indexation